tanmaymishu/laravel-funnel/README.md

 - [x] **Sorting:** Creates "sort-aware" filters with a simple `--clause=orderBy` argument.
 - [x] **Searching:** Creates "search-aware" with a simple `--operator=like` argument.
 - [x] **Related model's attr binding:** Binds attribute from a related model easily with `relation.attribute` format:  `--attribute=comments.body`
+- [x] **Eager-loading:** Funnel comes with eager-loading support out of the box.
+Pass your relation to the default `?with` query param.
+Example: `http://example.com/posts?with=comments,categories`.
 - [x] **Customization:** Query logic in generated filter classes can be overridden according to your need.

 ## Installation